 - End-user systems and support and end-user hardware includes desktop, laptop, and handheld devices; peripherals (local printers, shared printers); software (personal computer operating systems, office automation suites, messaging, and groupware), and hardware and software for help desks.
 Also included are network operations command centers, wire closets, and cable management.
-For regional offices, this includes regional end-user support similar to that provided by the Customer Support Center at the NRC Headquarters, which includes contract support and Federal full-time equivalents. - Telecommunications services includes data networks and telecommunications (including wireless, multimedia, and local and long-distance telephone); hardware and software operations; licenses; maintenance; and backup, continuity of operations, and disaster recovery.
-For regional offices, this includes local telecommunications, which includes contract support and Federal full-time equivalents. - Production operations include mainframes and servers (including Web hosting, but not Web content development and management); hardware and software operations; licenses; maintenance; and backup, continuity of operations, and disaster recovery.
-Also included resources related to carrying out Homeland Security Presidential Directive-12, "Policy for a Common Identification Standard for Federal Employees and Contractors," dated August 27, 2004, which requires all Federal Executive departments and agencies to implement a Government-wide standard for secure and reliable forms of identification for access to Federal facilities and information systems.
+For regional offices, this includes regional end-user support similar to that provided by the Customer Support Center at the NRC Headquarters, which includes contract support and Federal full-time equivalent (FTE). - Telecommunications services includes data networks and telecommunications (including wireless, multimedia, and local and long-distance telephone); hardware and software operations; licenses; maintenance; and backup, continuity of operations, and disaster recovery.
+For regional offices, this includes local telecommunications, which includes contract support and Federal FTE. - Production operations include mainframes and servers (including Web hosting, but not Web content development and management); hardware and software operations; licenses; maintenance; and backup, continuity of operations, and disaster recovery.
+Also included resources related to carrying out Homeland Security Presidential Directive-12, which requires all Federal Executive departments and agencies to implement a Government-wide standard for secure and reliable forms of identification for access to Federal facilities and information systems.